Saksham-10/Apartment-Management-System/README.md

 and much more....

-The files have a project report
+The files have a project report, a ppt and the raw code.